XploY04/upraised-assignment/DEPLOYMENT.md

 4. Add a PostgreSQL database service
 5. Set environment variables

+**Note**: The project includes a `start.js` script that handles path resolution for deployment environments.

 **Alternative build command if needed**: `npm install && npm run db:generate && npm run build && npm run db:migrate`

+**Troubleshooting**: If you encounter Prisma generation issues on Windows during local development, you can use `npm run build:safe` or run `tsc` directly after the Prisma client has been generated once.

 ## Heroku